myndatlas/myndatlas.github.io/_notes/Public/Raspberry Pi 400.md

 ---
 title: Raspberry Pi 400
 notetype : feed
-date : 07-03-2022
+date : 10-04-2022
 ---
 # Raspberry Pi 400

-After a couple of attempts, I have been able to make my Raspberry Pi 400 the headless, always-on machine running Obsidian and backing up to github that I intended it to be, currently running the 64-bit Raspberry Pi OS and Obsidian via the ARM64 AppImage available from the [Obsidian download page](https://obsidian.md/download).
+After a couple of attempts, I have been able to make my Raspberry Pi 400 the headless, always-on machine running Obsidian and backing up to github that I intended it to be, currently running the 64-bit Raspberry Pi OS and Obsidian via the ARM64 AppImage, automatically starts at boot.

+Still to do: set up automatic backups to an additional drive.

+Note: I am very much a novice with these things and stumbled my way though this in spite of most of it being over my head.
+It may seem like a lot, but with some patience and a willingness to reimage and start again, I think anyone can do it.

 ---
 ### How I set up my Raspberry Pi 400
+#### 64-bit Raspberry Pi OS, booting from SSD
 - For Obsidian to work, a 64-bit version of the OS is necessary.
 I imaged my USB SSD with the full 64-bit Raspberry Pi OS via the [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/).
-- The Raspberry Pi 400 (and the 4 also, I believe) automatically boots from the external drive when no SD card is present.
-As I understand it, early models can be configured to boot from USB as well.
-I chose to get an SSD both for reasons of speed and because as I understand it, the kind of incremental and random read/write activity I'm doing with Obsidian has a high liklihood of chewing through SD cards.
+- The Raspberry Pi 400 automatically boots from the external drive when no SD card is present.
+I believe this is also true of the Raspberry Pi 4, and some earlier models can be configured to boot from USB as well.
+I chose to get an SSD both for reasons of speed and longevity since the kind of incremental and random read/write activity I'm doing with Obsidian has a high liklihood of chewing through SD cards.
+#### Obsidian AppImage and Autostart
-- Download the ARM64 AppImage from the [Obsidian download page](https://obsidian.md/download).
+- After completing the basic setup on Raspberry Pi OS, download the ARM64 AppImage from the [Obsidian download page](https://obsidian.md/download).
+- Make the AppImage executable, either from the interface by right clicking and adjusting the permissions or running `chmod +x my.AppImage` from the terminal. [^1] It worked best for me when I did this while the AppImage was still in the downloads folder.
+- After verifying that it runs, I copied the AppImage to a permanent location - I chose the `opt` folder.
+You can also rename the AppImage, as I did for simplicity.
+I moved the AppImage in terminal with `sudo cp Obsidian.AppImage /opt` .
+I don't think there would be any issue with running it from Downloads indefinitely but I preferred not to.
+- To add Obsidian to the Menu, go to Menu>Preferences>Main Menu Editor.
+I selected the Office category and clicked New Item, then named it Obsidian and browsed for the AppImage (now in `/opt`), and added an icon I'd downloaded from the internet. [^2] This is optional, though I find it handy to have Obsidian in the Main Menu and this is the first step in easiest way I could find to get the AppImage to autostart.
+- To create a desktop file (needed for the next step), simply open the Main Menu and drag the Obsidian menu item out to the desktop.
+This creates a .desktop file, which you may wish to rename since for whatever reason it isn't automatically named Obsidian.desktop. [^3]
 -